Foundations to Support Student Success

 - Ensure that all recommendations from the 2015 Quality Assurance Audit have been addressed.

-- Implement a coordinated approach to the evaluation of all non-academic services.
+- Implement a coordinated approach to the evaluation of services.

-- Ensure that action plans from the evaluation of non-academic services are developed and implemented.
+- Ensure that action plans from the evaluation of services are developed and implemented.

 We will know we have achieved Goal 6 if, by 2021: